mpv-player/mpv/DOCS/man/vo.rst

 ``tct``
     Color Unicode art video output driver that works on a text console.
-    By default depends on support of true color by modern terminals to display the images at full color range, but 256-colors outout is also supported (see below).
+    By default depends on support of true color by modern terminals to display the images at full color range, but 256-colors output is also supported (see below).
 On Windows it requires an ansi terminal such as mintty.

     Since mpv 0.30.0, you may need to use ``--profile=sw-fast`` to get decent